geoserver/geoserver/doc/en/user/source/styling/workshop/ysld/linestring.rst

 We will start our tour of YSLD styling by looking at the representation of lines.

 .. figure:: ../style/img/LineSymbology.svg

    LineString Geometry

 Review of line symbology:

-* Lines can be used to represent either abstract concepts with length but not width such as networks and boundaries, or long thin features with a didth that is too smallt o represent on the map.
+* Lines can be used to represent either abstract concepts with length but not width such as networks and boundaries, or long thin features with a width that is too small to represent on the map.
 This means that **the visual width of line symbols do not normally change depending on scale.**

 * Lines are recorded as LineStrings or Curves depending on the geometry model used.